ImageMagick v6 Examples --

 [IM Image] [IM Image]

-A simular set of framing peices are this 'thin ornate gold' border images.
+A similar set of framing pieces are this 'thin ornate gold' tileable border images.

 [IM Image] [IM Image]

-As these images has some fine detail you can not just simply stretch the image to the desired length.
-Nor can you just Rectangular Rotate these pieces to produce the edge pieces or the shading of the detail will be incorrect.
-Instead you need to use a Diagonal Transpose distortion to get the corect edge images.
+As these images has some fine detail you cannot just simply stretch the image to the desired length.
+Nor can you just Rectangular Rotate these pieces to produce the other edge pieces, as doing so will get the shading of the fine detail wrong.

-Finally you can also get a single image that can be used to generate all the framing edges, such as this 'bamboo' tiling frame image.
+Finally a framing image may only consist of a single image that can be used to generate all the framing edges, such as this 'bamboo' tiling frame image.

 [IM Image]

-As you can see framing images can some in a variety of styles, and care must be taken to handle the edging images chossen in the right way, when generating the other missing edging images.
+As you can see framing images can come in a variety of styles, and care must be taken to handle the chosen edging images in the correct way (with regard to lighting image), when generating the other missing edging images.

 Over-simplistic Append